ToshioCP/Gtk4-tutorial/src/sec12.src.md

 g_signal_emit (tv, tfe_text_view_signals[OPEN_RESPONSE], 0, TFE_OPEN_RESPONSE_ERROR);
 ~~~

-- The first argument is the object on which the signal is emitted.
+- The first argument is the instance on which the signal is emitted.
 - The second argument is the signal id.
 - The third argument is the detail of the signal.
 "change-file" signal and "open-response" signal doesn't have details and the argument is zero when no details.